isomerpages/moe-woodlandsringsec/_wrs-student-experience/Academic Learning/Teaching and Learning Framework.md

 5 The Reflective Practice Model was referred to during the STP Workshops conducted for school teams in July/Aug 2017.
 In using the model, we reflect and review our teaching and learning processes by asking What, Why, So What and Now What.

 **References**<br>
 MOE, Singapore.
 (2017a, May 31).
 The Singapore Teaching Practice.
 Retrieved from [https://www.moe.gov.sg/about/singapore-teaching-practice](https://www.moe.gov.sg/about/singapore-teaching-practice)

 MOE, Singapore.
 (2017b, May 31).
 The Singapore Curriculum Philosophy.
-Retrieved from [https://www.moe.gov.sg/about/singapore-teaching-practice/singapore-curriculum-philosophy](https://www.moe.gov.sg/about/singapore-teaching-practice/singapore-curriculum-philosophy)
+Retrieved from [https://www.moe.gov.sg/about/singapore-teaching-practice/singapore-curriculum-philosophy](https://www.moe.gov.sg/about/singapore-teaching-practice/singapore-curriculum-philosophy) **website unavailable**

 MOE, Singapore.
 (2017c, July 31).
 The Reflective Practice Model.
-Retrieved from [https://opal.moe.edu.sg/stp/others/stp-workshop-resources](https://registry.opal.moe.edu.sg/cas/login?service=https%3A%2F%2Fopal.moe.edu.sg%2Fstp%2Fothers%2Fstp-workshop-resources)
+Retrieved from [https://opal.moe.edu.sg/stp/others/stp-workshop-resources](https://registry.opal.moe.edu.sg/cas/login?service=https%3A%2F%2Fopal.moe.edu.sg%2Fstp%2Fothers%2Fstp-workshop-resources)  **website unavailable**

 MOE, Singapore.
 (2017d, Jan 6).
 The SLS Pedagogical Scaffold.
 Retrieved from SLS Design Toolkit.

 Print, M. (1993). _Curriculum development and design_.
 St. Leonards, NSW, Australia : Allen & Unwin, 1993.

 Wheeler, D. K. (1967). _Curriculum process_.
 London : University of London, c1967.